 Conflict was endemic on the pastoral frontier in the Port Phillip District.
 The murder of squatter Charles Franks and his shepherd at Mt Cottrell by Aboriginal people in 1836 struck fear into the minds of the new settlers at Port Phillip.
-Franks' callous attitude towards Aboriginal people was not widely known, and it is quite possible that he was killed in revenge.
-Subsequent brutalities were not always recorded but local histories note the unofficial reports of crimes being committed against Aboriginal people, for example the use of arsenic in flour given to a local tribe.
-The Native Police were employed to assist with minimising trouble on the frontier and would certainly have moved through and operated in what is now the Wyndham municipality.
+Franks' callous attitude towards Aboriginal people was not widely known, and it is quite possible that he was killed in revenge.60 Subsequent brutalities were not always recorded but local histories note the unofficial reports of crimes being committed against Aboriginal people, for example the use of arsenic in flour given to a local tribe.61 The Native Police were employed to assist with minimising trouble on the frontier and would certainly have moved through and operated in what is now the Wyndham municipality.
 The impacts of colonisation on local Aboriginal people in the Werribee district were swift and extensive.
-There were few Aboriginal people reported to be residing in the district by the 1860s.
-In their annual reports submitted from 1860, the Board for the Protection of Aborigines does not include reports from local correspondents in Werribee or Little River; the closest correspondents were at Geelong and Bacchus Marsh.
-A reserve of 640 acres was set aside in 1859 in the parish of Balliang (outside the

-67 Kiddle 1961 p.
+There were few Aboriginal people residing in the district by the 1860s.
+In their annual reports submitted from 1860, the Board for the Protection of Aborigines does not include reports from local correspondents in Werribee or Little River; the closest correspondents were at Geelong and Bacchus Marsh.62 A reserve of 640 acres was set aside in 1859 in the parish of Balliang (outside the study area), about 20km south of Bacchus Marsh, 'for the use of the Aborigines' in the Moorabool and Werribee districts.63 It is likely that local Aboriginal people were employed at some of the larger properties.
+The Chirnsides had employed Aboriginal workers on the Wannon in the Western District, which suggests that they may have done the same in the Werribee district in the early 1850s.64 Bertram Armytage of Wooloomanata station near the You Yangs (located outside the City of Wyndham) employed a local Aboriginal man Billy Leigh of the 'You Yang tribe', who was given the European name of 'King Billy'.
+Attired in the apparel of the servants of the British landed gentry, Billy Leigh worked as the coachman for Wooloomanata.
+He would drive the team of four to and from the Little River railway station and further afield.
+He died in the early 1900s and he was buried in Geelong's Eastern Cemetery.65 In the course of British settlement, Aboriginal people had their traditional country taken from them, and assigned to newcomers who sought to 'improve' the land and to generate revenue from it.
+Aboriginal people lived in Aboriginal 'camps', designated as such by the authorities, or to eke out an existence on Crown land reserves, such as the riverbank, railway reserves, and the foreshore.
+It is possible that camped at the police paddock in Werribee as the police had an obligation to provide rations to Aboriginal people.
+Some of the Wauthurung from Werribee may have spent time at the Buntingdale Wesleyan Mission at Birregurra and later at the Aboriginal people being in the Werribee district in the 1850s and 1860s, although some surely did.
+In the early 1860s the remaining Aboriginal people in Melbourne moved to Coranderrk Aboriginal Reserve near Healesville.
+Some Aboriginal people visited Werribee in the late-nineteenth century, for example the talented singers from the Maloga Mission near Echuca, who performed at the Werribee Mechanics Institute in 1893.67 3.3.4 Agricultural settlement Holdings before 1860 The Werribee area was declared a 'settled area' by 1847.
+Parcels of Crown land, usually up to 200 or 300 acres, were available for purchase as freehold title in the area from the 1850s.
+Many small farmers 60 Kiddle 1961 p.
 34; Murray 1974, p.
 11.